-- 1. The student will be able to identify and demonstrate proper nonemergency driving skills and defensive driving methods.
+- 1. The student will be able to identify and demonstrate proper non-emergency driving skills and defensive driving methods.

 - A. Driver's Attitude and Condition

 - B. Driver's Skill and Abilities

 - C. Vehicle's Capability and Condition

 - 1. Make a visual pre-drive inspection of the vehicle

 - 2. Vehicle condition

 - a.
 Use by other officer

 - b.
 Maintenance of the vehicle

 - D. Driving Environment

 - 1. Road, weather, and traffic conditions

 - 2. Always being aware of an "out" or escape maneuver/route in an emergency development

 - E. Acceleration and Deceleration

 - 1. "The greater the speed, the longer it takes to stop"

 - 2. Brake fade is due to "over-use" of the system

 - 3. Factors affecting a vehicle

 - 4. Understeer:

 - a.
 The front tires lose traction before the rear tires and gives the sensation of not steering into the turn "Plowing".

 - 5. Oversteer:

 - a.
 The rear tires lose traction and slip towards the outside of the curve and causes the rear of the vehicle to take a wider path through the turn than the front of the vehicle.

 - F. Steering and Cornering Skills

-- 1. The 9 and 3 hand position is required instruction; other hand positions are optional instruction.
+- 1. The 9 and 3 hand position on the steering wheel and/or the 8 and 4 hand positions are the only acceptable hand positions.
+These positions are to be taught along with the shuffle steering technique or modified shuffle steering.

 - 2. Line of travel

 - a.
 Centripetal force: center seeking force which acts upon a body in motion in a circular or semi-circular motion that is directed to the center of curvature or axis of rotation

 - b.
 Centrifugal force: center fleeing force which acts upon a body in motion in a circular or semi-circular motion that is directed away from the center of the curvature or axis of rotation.

 - G. Skid Avoidance and Control

 - 1. Speed and Traction

 - 2. Road surface

 - a.
 Friction

 - (1) Static: at rest (no motion)

 - (2) Rolling: one body going one way and the other body going the opposite direction (develops traction)

 - (3) Kinetic: the contact between two surfaces that are sliding together (no traction)

 - H. Collision Avoidance

 - 1. Escape routes

 - 2. Defensive and alert

 - I. Accident survival

 - 1. Angle of impact

 - 2. Positioning of vehicle a.
 Collision zone

 - 3. Collision selection

 - J. Backing

+- 1. Vehicle backing instruction and exercises will be a part of academy programs.
+Acceptable instruction may include the use of mirrors, no use of mirrors, or a combination.

-- 1. Steering
+- 2. Steering

 - a.
 Parallel parking

 - b.
 Positioning of hands and body

 - c.
 Changing Vehicle Direction

-- 2. "Y"/"J" turns
+- 3. "Y"/"J" turns

-- 3. "U" turn
+- 4. "U" turn

-- 4. Pull in and back out
+- 5. Pull in and back out

 - K. Radio Use

 - 1. Divided attention